No one understands the mystical connection formed during that first note played by a musician on a new instrument.

 Linsan blushed.
 “Sorry.”

 Linsan gasped and looked down at her father.
-There was a tradition that the first musician to play an instrument had a special bond.
+There was a tradition that the first musician to play an instrument would forever have a special bond with it.
 She never thought she would be the first one.
-“Oh, Daddy, I’m so sorry.
-I-I didn’t—”
+“Oh, Daddy, I'm so sorry.
+I-I didn't—”

 Sian shook his head.
 “I should have taken that over to the safe deposit box.”
 His voice was cracked and broken.
 He shook his head.
-“It’s too late note.”
+“It's too late now.”

 Her mother cleared her throat.
-“No one has to know that it has been played.”
+“No one has to know a musician had played a song on it.”

-“I’ll know, Tisin,” he said sourly.
-“I’ll always know that she was the first.”
+“I'll know, Tisin,” he said sourly.
+“I'll always know that she was the first.
+Not Marin.”

 Linsan's tears came back.
 She hugged her mother tightly.
 “I'm sorry.
 I-I just wanted to hear it.”